lucAmbr0/school-times/README.md

   <img width="150px" src="https://storage.ko-fi.com/cdn/brandasset/v2/support_me_on_kofi_badge_red.png" >
   </a>
 </div>
 <br>

+> ⚠ The app was originally supposed to integrate Classeviva API to show information from the user's school register.
+Due to technical impossibility to integrate this function, the development of the app is suspended.

+> If you know how to solve this problem and want to collaborate with me to complete this app please <a href="mailto:luca.ambrosonee@gmail.com?subject=Fix%20Classeviva%20API%20integration%20in%20school-times">contact me.</a>

-- **School Times** is the third remake of the best school managing webapp ever! **An all-in-one web tool** that allows you to easily see everything that you need to know during your **school day**, from timetables (supports up to 10 timetables) to homework and tests, easily organized on your phone at a glance.
+**School Times** is the third remake of the best school managing webapp ever! **An all-in-one web tool** that allows you to easily see everything that you need to know during your **school day**, from timetables (supports up to 10 timetables) to homework and tests, easily organized on your phone at a glance.

 ## :ledger: Index